JustineMHIL28/Portfolio/README.md

 ## About

-Hi, I'm Hilario Justine M., a 27-year-old Web Developer from Malolos, Bulacan.
+Hi, I'm **Hilario Justine M.**, a 27-year-old Web Developer from Malolos, Bulacan.
 This portfolio project showcases my skills in building efficient and reliable web applications.
-It demonstrates my expertise in various technologies, including HTML, CSS, JavaScript, and ReactJS.
+It demonstrates my expertise in various technologies, including **HTML**, **CSS**, **JavaScript**, and **ReactJS**.

+## Work Experience
+Here’s a quick rundown of my work experience as a web developer.
+This portfolio highlights several projects I've worked on and the skills I've developed over time.

+## Projects

+- **Portfolio Website** A dynamic and responsive portfolio showcasing my web development skills.
+Built with ReactJS, the website features a modular design with interactive elements, reflecting my professional capabilities.

 ## Technologies Used